darwin-morocho/flutter-meedu/docs/state-managment.md

 }
 ```

+Also the `Provider` widget allows you to listen the life cycle of this widget **(Not the life cycle of their controller)**, just define the optional callbacks **onInit, onAfterFirstLayout , onDispose**.

 ❌ **IMPORTANT**: You should never call an `update(...)` method inside the `onInit()` method even if the `update` method does not belong to the current controller.
 The `onInit` method is called when the the `Provider` widget is inserted into the **widget tree** but is not rendered yet.
 So you can use the `onAfterFirstLayout()` method to notify any change calling `update(...)`.